OSCNWeb/oscn-news/_posts/2015-09-14-women-in-law-section-of-the-oklahoma-bar-announces-awards.md

 ---
-title: 'Women in Law Section of the Oklahoma Bar Announces Awards'
+title: ''Women in Law Section of the Oklahoma Bar Announces Awards''
 newsid: 134
 publish: 2015-09-14 12:00 -0500
 expire: 2015-09-18 05:00 -0500